Weathered Ground to open taproom August 5 in Cool Ridge

 This is the place to get your pints, flights, and growler fills.

 Through large interior picture windows, the brewery equipment room is visible.
-Visiting on brew days, you can watch all the action from the your taproom vantage point.
+When visiting on brew days, you can watch all the action from the your taproom vantage point.

 Another highlight is a spacious covered porch seating area, complete with tables and ceiling fans.
 Watching nature from the back porch is something you’ll be drawn to do.